coldzera2016/CP5637_A3/readme.txt

 == Changelog ==

+= 1.0 =
+* Add a new option allow to enbale/disbale counting common words, such as is, are, it.
+* Improve the display of count result.
+* Fix the bugs: it load default values instead of saved values of options when opening administration panel.

 = 0.2 =
 * Add four options in the administration panel: minimal frequency for showing, Maximal words number font size and font color.